 - Develop a program that anyone could use to teach basic reading skills: teachers, parents and tutors.
 One does not have to be a reading specialist in order to offer effective and research-based reading instruction to struggling readers.

-- Use technology to make it possible for older students and adults without access to a tutor or teacher to be able to teach themselves to read and spell on their own from anywhere – in the privacy of their own homes, at a bus stop, at work.
+- Use technology to make it possible for older students and adults without access to a tutor or teacher to be able to teach themselves to read and spell on their own.

 - Finally and most importantly, I wanted to publish a program that works!

-Now over 40 years later and after working with thousands of individuals, I know with sure certainty that with the proper phonics instruction, we all can read!
+Now well over 40 years later and after working with thousands of individuals, I know with sure certainty that with the proper phonics instruction, we all can read!

 We All Can Read Is a Tool for Changing Lives